Description:

 Let’s build and execute the “clsMongoCreateObjectsDef” example.

-• Click the "clsMongoCreateObjects" step to configure its "Required" properties.
+- Click the "clsMongoCreateObjects" step to configure its "Required" properties.
 Provide a name for the step.
 Select the MongoDB connection string from the drop-down list.
-Provide the database name.
-Provide the collection's name.
+Provide the database name and the collection name.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-• Click the "clsMongoCreateObjects" step to configure its "Optional" properties.
-Provide the JSON data as a multiline string as below.
-You may provide the server path information to a file containing the JSON data as an option.
-Note: Use either one input field to provide the JSON data and not both.
+- Click the "clsMongoCreateObjects" step to configure its "Optional" properties.
+Provide the JSON data as a multiline string as shown below.
+You may also provide the server path to a file containing the JSON data.
+Note: Use only one input field to provide the JSON data, not both.
 Click the Save button.

-• Save the process definition, create a new instance, and then execute it.
+- Save the process definition, create a new instance, and execute it.
 Render the process instance.
-The instance status “Completed” indicates the JSON object has been created successfully in the MongoDB.
+The instance status “Completed” indicates that the JSON object has been created successfully in MongoDB.

-• Click the process step to view its properties.
-The “clsMongoCreateObjectsDef” step should render the status “Complete” and return the value “True,” as below.
+- Click the process step to view its properties.
+The “clsMongoCreateObjectsDef” step should display the status “Complete” and return the value “True,” as shown below.

 Definition Sample: